-Egypt Tours - The Land of the Pharaohs
+Egypt Tours - The Land of Pharaohs & the Nile River

-Journey 5,000 years back in time to the cradle of civilization and marvel at the ancient relics left by Egypt's once powerful rulers, including the Pyramids of Giza, and take a fascinating cruise on the Nile River.
+Journey 5,000 years back in time and marvel at the ancient relics left by Egypt's once powerful rulers, including the Pyramids of Giza and then take a fascinating cruise on the Nile River.

 One of the reasons we all want to visit Egypt, both the Pyramids of Giza and the Great Sphinx will not disappoint.

 The lifeblood of Egypt, the Nile River boasts temples, tombs, cities and villages along her banks, and seeing it all from the comfort of your own cabin is among the most relaxing and stimulating experiences in Egypt.
 The Karnak & Luxor Temples, the Valley of the Kings, and the Mortuary Temple of Queen Hatshepsut are among the most notable.

 The temples of Abu Simbel in Nubia, Southern Egypt, are two massive rock-cut temples on the banks of Lake Nasser which rival any of the sites you will have seen in Cairo or along the Nile.

 Head out of the city and away from the Nile and into the desert to see desert communities, mud-brick villages, and a traditional lifestyle unchanged since the dawn of time.

 The Egyptian bazaar in Cairo is a maze of streets leading in all directions with store fronts and stalls offering everything from the exotic to familiar.
 Expect to get lost, it’s encouraged.